 The scientific literature holds a wide range of findings, some of which seem contradictory.
 It is likely that cannabis affects different people differently, and that various factors such as stomach status could impact cannabis users’ experiences.
 So how can you find out if cannabis or CBD is the right choice for you to enhance your intimate experiences?

-Jointly’s Product Finder (a cannabis and CBD catalog) allows you to look up legal, licensed cannabis and CBD products in your state based on your wellness goal.
+Jointly’s Product Finder allows you to look up legal, licensed cannabis and CBD products in your state based on your desired cannabis wellness experience.
 Select Enhance Intimacy and see how other users like you rated a product on a scale from 1-10, based on how well it helped them Enhance Intimacy.

 By reporting your cannabis and CBD consumption, you are contributing important data to the Jointly community and helping Jointly make better product and routine recommendations for you.